ksjiang/bb85/README.md

   JMP EEPROMrread8
 ```

-Now we form the I2C address of the slave and send that:
+Now we form the I2C address of the slave and send that as a byte:

 ```assembly
 EEPROMrread1: